“For they sow wind, and shall reap the whirlwind. It hath no stalk and should it sprout, strangers would devour it. Hosea 8:7.”

 Most women and about half of the men were shriekers.
 Usually, they didn’t start screaming right off the bat.
 Instead, they began with a heated barrage of questions, like asking how Owen could’ve done that to his own mother.
 Of course, they weren’t seeking answers, and the conversations soon degenerated into taunting and yelling.
 The mouth on some of those women.
 Owen wouldn’t have imagined possible if he hadn’t heard it with his own ears.

 The others were huffers.
 Always calm, they spat their threats in low growling voices as though reading off a grocery list.
 There was no yelling or emotions, just succinct and violent words.
 Some remained silent; their deep breaths were the only indication someone was on the other end of the line.
 If they did speak, it tended to be wild, such as explaining in great detail how they were going to disembowel him with a plastic spoon or scrub his eyes with a toothbrush.
 Creative types, these ones.

 “You Godless cretin, don’t you have anything to say for yourself?”
 Skullet asked, barely raising his voice.

-Owen figured him for a huffer, though he didn’t recognize his voice from any of the calls.
-It was the same dispassionate tone Skullet had used during the kidnapping, which only made the ordeal seem more unreal.
-Perhaps that’s why Owen hadn’t put up much of a struggle, a choice he regretted, now that he was trapped in this seat.
+He was most definitely a huffer, though Owen didn’t recognize his voice from any of the calls.
+His dispassionate tone was the same one as he had used during the kidnapping.
+Somehow, being held at gunpoint by a calm, seemingly composed man had made the ordeal seem less threatening, less real.
+Perhaps that’s why Owen hadn’t put up much of a struggle.
+He’d even chuckled when Skullet first arrived, believing he was too tempered to be serious.
+A choice he regretted, now trapped in this blasted chair.